 This search tool allows you to find occupational therapists trained to evaluate driving in your area of the country.

 Note, the tool has a glitch.
 You will not get any results if you enter 'Unknown' in either of the last two search parameters.

-AAA offers the Roadwise Driver course online for a fee.
-AAA members receive a discount.
-It is designed to help you hone your driving skills, learn about new vehicle technology, and offers driving tips to be a better, safer driver.
+Online driver safety course designed to help you hone your driving skills, learn about new vehicle technology, and offers driving tips to be a better, safer driver.
+Discounted for AAA members.

 After successfully completing the course those with AAA auto insurance will receive a auto insurance premium discount.
 People with auto insurance through other providers may also be eligible for an auto insurance premium discount.
 Check with your insurance provider for details.

-AARP offers an older driver safety course online for a fee (usually $27.95).
+Online older driver safety course offered for a fee (usually $29.95).
 The course covers the effects of medication on driving, how to reduce driver distractions, how to maintain proper following distance, proper use of safety technology found in cars today, techniques for handling left turns, right-of-way, and roundabouts, age-related physical changes and how to adjust your driving to compensate.
 Note that successful completion of course may lead to lower auto insurance premium.